Winter Travel Guide for Nepal Bhutan Myanmar Trip

 Respect local customs and traditions

-Each of these countries has its own unique culture and traditions, and it’s essential to be respectful of these when you visit.
+Each of these countries has its own unique culture and traditions.
+Thus, it’s essential to be respectful of these when you visit.
 Do some research before your trip to learn about local customs and be mindful of your actions while you’re there.

 Hope these tips are helpful as you plan your winter trip to Nepal Bhutan Myanmar.
 Safe Travels.